Xympfi/DiceGameSolver/README.md

 6. all results, also the interim results, need to be whole numbers and greater or equal to zero.

 Playing with more people:
-Each person tries to find as fast as possible a solution.
+Each person tries to find a solution as fast as possible.
-The fist person announcing the difference to the target value they found locks in its such difference.
+The fist person announcing the difference to the target value they found locks in such difference and cannot change it anymore within this round.
 The other have now time to find a smaller difference.
-The round ends if all players come to the conclusion that there is no better solution.
+By announcing a smaller difference the corresponding player locks again in its difference value for this round.
+The round ends if all players come to the conclusion that there is no better solution, solution with smaller difference to the target value.

 Example: